 - Update your knowledge of the Tennis Australia coaching pathway

 - Update your knowledge of the ANZ Tennis Hot Shots program

 - Conduct Blue, Red, Orange and Green stage activities

 - Use the Tennis Australia Hot Shots App

 - Conduct safe tennis activities for junior players

 - Minimum age – 16 years

-The course is four days in duration with the majority of time spent on-court participating in activity-based learning.
+The course is three days in duration with the majority of time spent on-court participating in activity-based learning.

 - Trainee coach members

 These coaches are responsible for delivering ANZ Tennis Hot Shots sessions for players aged 4-12 years under the guidance of a Head coach.